mtassia/TIAMMAt/README.md

 ###### *TIAMMAt is currently under manuscript revision and is undergoing updates; please contact me for further detail if you would like to use the tool before publication.*
 ---
 ### DESCRIPTION:
-_**Preamble: TIAMMAt and it's application to immune-gene evolution is currently in the revision process for submission**_
+_**Preamble: TIAMMAt and its application to immune-gene evolution is currently in the revision process for submission**_

 In its current state, Pfam-A profile HMMs are derived of representative seed alignments encompassing curated sequences from select taxa.
 Due to taxonomic bias, domain seeds reflect a dramatic biomedical species bias.
 As such, standard Pfam-A domain models appear to underestimate the number of homologous domains within non-model species transcriptome/genome datasets. **TIAMMAt** (pronounced *TEE-a-mat* or *TEE-a-maht*) aims to improve species/sequence diversity intrinsically represented within individual Pfam domain profile seed alignments.